Skip to Main Content

 Plan Ahead

-When planning to build your water feature, plan for a weekend, one preferably without rain of course.
-Many kits usually need only a weekend to complete.
-Just remember it is far easier (and cheaper) to work with your pen and paper in the planning stages than it is once you start building your water feature.
-Planning ahead helps prevent any unwanted surprises.
-Keeping a water feature will definitely be a learning experience, and as you learn more about the technical aspects of maintaining water quality, keeping koi or aquatic plants, and managing the pump and filter, your pond will look better and better, and bring you more satisfaction as a hobbyist.
+When planning to build your water feature, set aside a weekend, preferably one without rain, of course.
+Just remember it is far easier (and cheaper) to work with your pen and paper in the planning stages than once you start building your water feature.
+Planning helps prevent any unwanted surprises.